cloudnative-pg/cloudnative-pg/docs/src/declarative_hibernation.md

 }
 ```

-The hibernation status can also be read with the `status` sub-command of the the
+The hibernation status can also be read with the `status` sub-command of the
-kubectl-cnp plugin:
+`cnpg` plugin for `kubectl`:

 ``` sh
 $ kubectl cnpg status <cluster-name>